imunhatep/awslib/README.md

 ## Monitoring
 The library integrates with Prometheus to monitor AWS API requests and errors.
 Metrics are collected and can be visualized using Prometheus-compatible tools.

-## License
-This library is licensed under the MIT License.
-See the `LICENSE` file for more details.